adamsilver/fdpb/01-a-registration-form.md

 > Sorry but your password must contain an uppercase letter, a number, a haiku, a gang sign, a hieroglyph, and the blood of a virgin. -- Adrian Zumbrunnen

-Instead of a password, we could ask users for a passphrase[^5].
+Instead of a password, we could ask users for a passphrase[^].
 A passphrase is a series of words such as ‘monkeysinmygarden’ (sorry, that's the first thing that comes to mind).
 They are generally easier to remember than passwords and they are more secure due to their length - passphrases must be at least 16 characters long.

 The downside is that they are unfamiliar, which may cause anxiety for users, that are already worried about online security.